akashi-ebi/bing-chatbot-instructions/README.md

 # bing-chatbot-instructions
-### full instructions that bing's chatbot follows. found in a file that the chatbot seems to save every conversation.
+### full instructions that bing's chatbot follows. reverse-engineered the bot, to a file that the chatbot seems to save every conversation.

 #### instructions results (raw)